-Kelly is a first-year doctoral student at the University of California, Berkeley.
+Kelly is a third-year doctoral student at the University of California, Berkeley.
 As a former science teacher in Oakland, Calif., Kelly’s work is deeply informed by her teaching experience and former students.
-Her research interests include STEM teacher education, science curriculum development, and teaching science through a critical lens.
-Kelly received a BS in Environmental Studies from the University of Southern California, and her teaching credential from Loyola Marymount University.
-She then taught in the Oakland Unified School District for four years, and in the second half of her teaching career served as science department lead and a mentor teacher.
+Her current research focuses on how teachers and curriculum designers support students to use data science to investigate socio-scientific issues in their communities, including issues of public health, environmental justice, and data privacy.
+Kelly received a BS in Environmental Studies from the University of Southern California and her teaching credential from Loyola Marymount University.
+She then taught in the Oakland Unified School District for four years.
+In the second half of her teaching career, she served as science department lead and a mentor teacher through the Trellis teacher preparation program.

 Specializations and Interests